Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 Tomatoes

-Our favorites are San Marzano tomatoes, Heirloom tomatoes, cherry tomatoes, and Roma tomatoes, but most tasty ripe tomatoes will do.
+Our favorites are San Marzano tomatoes, Heirloom tomatoes, cherry tomatoes, and Roma tomatoes, but most ripe tomatoes will do.

 mixed tomato varieties